 These little buggers are officially called eyelets.
 I want to call them grommets.
 You can find the brass ones at Micheal’s.
 But I know Joann’s and Hobby Lobby also carry the gold and silver and in the scrap booking section I’ve seen multi-colored and shapes.
 Go crazy! 🙂

 After printing your letters to size, trim them till you have about an inch around each letter.
 Sometimes it helps to line up all of the letters and trim them at the same time as long as the paper isn’t too thick.

 Punch with your shape puncher around the edges.
 I bought mine at Joann’s with a 40% off coupon.
 I think it’s by EK.
 I like this one because you can line up your previous punches.
 I found out that if you also sign up your husband at Joann’s, you get two coupons in the mail each month.

 Punch all the way around.
 If you get a funky edge like this, no sweat, just give it a little trim; no one will notice.
 Punch your holes in about the same place on each letter sheet.

 Once your hole is punched in the top of the cardstock, it’s time to do your eyelets.
 Place one in the hole and then like up your tool.

-press firmly together like a hole punch.
+Press the tool firmly together like a hole punch.

-and viola!
+And viola!
 You have eyelet magic!
 I will tell you, one you figure it out, it is addicting!

 Once all of your free Christmas printables letters are punched, then you are ready to add your twine, or ribbon.